JRCSTU/wltp/README.rst

 Install
 =======
-The current version, |version|, runs on Python-2.7+ and Python-3.3+ but 3.3+ is the preferred one, i.e, the desktop UI runs only with it.
+Current |version| runs on Python-2.7+ and Python-3.3+ but 3.3+ is the preferred one, i.e, the desktop UI runs only with it.

 You can install (or upgrade) the project directly from the `PyPI <https://pypi.python.org/pypi>`_ repository